swiss-ai-center/a-guide-to-mlops/presentation/README.md

   with data versions linked to them, so every model can be reproduced.
 - Composable means using best-of-breed open-source tools that each solve one problem well.
-- Incremental means adopting one practice at a time, not all at once.
+- Incremental means adopting one practice at a time, not all at once, with each step fitting into the existing workflow with minimal friction.
 - Pragmatic means prioritizing reproducibility first, then automation, deployment, then monitoring, then feedback loops.
 In this guide, that loop means using AI-assisted labeling to add data and retrain iteratively.